 - Let the student know that there are on-campus confidential reporting options.

 - Listen to the concern carefully and empathetically without judgment.

 - Try not to make comments about the specific people or situations involved in the concern.

 - Try to gather information from the student that will be helpful in assessing the concern without forming an opinion about the viability of the complaint.

-- Let the student know multiple complaint and support options are available and provide them with a copy of the Title IX brochure available here or from the Dean of Students website.
+- Let the student know multiple complaint and support options are available and provide them with a link to this website.